lambduh/lambduh/README.md

 and some tasks can be DRYed up.

 [Lambduh](https://github.com/lambduh) is a grouping of these composable modules.

+These modules are tiny!
+Seriously, you could just as easily write them yourself vs. learn whatever API they present.
+I just don't want to re-write them every time.

 New Repos/Contributors/etc. are welcome - reach out with anything as an Issue.